mcantelon/node-elflord/README.md

 CURRENTLY IN DEVELOPMENT SO DON'T EXPECT A LOT.

-"The Elflord knows what is undone."
+_"The Elflord knows what is undone."_

 Elflord is a standalone or client/server command-line to-do manager.

 Use Elflord as a standalone tool if you spend most of your time in the same place.
 Or use it as a client/server application if you roam the land.
-Elflord's server speaks REST so you can make all manner of things hoot at it.
+Elflord's server speaks REST so you can make all manner of things prod at it.

 ## Tasks